LeQuangHai204/OOP-Custom-Program/README.md

 ## The Maze Game

-Swin-Adventure is a fantasy adventure game that consists of a number of interconnected locations.
+Swin-Adventure is a fantasy adventure game that consists of a number of interconnected locations.
 The player exists within one of the locations within the world, and moves between these locations using paths.
 The goal of the game is for the player to reach a specified location within the world.
 There may also be other locations in the world where the game ends unsuccessfully for the player.
 The locations within the world each have a title, a textual description, and a number of paths.
 Each path in a location heads in a certain direction, has a textual description, and is linked to a destination location.
 Swin-Adventure supports ten directions eight representing points on a compass as well as up and down.

 ## User Interaction